 The plant grows at a medium rate and is easy to contain in a pot or planter.

-The recommended growing zones for the “Pregnant Onion” is USDA hardiness zones 4 – 10.
+The recommended growing zones for the “Pregnant Onion” is USDA hardiness zone 4 – 10.
 It grows best in warmer locations but can grow indoors in cooler areas.

-The pregnant onion creates an unusual bloom in the spring and summer.
-It produces hundreds of small flowers on a spike sitting atop a two-foot tall stem.
+Pregnant onion plants create an unusual bloom in the spring and summer.
+It produces hundreds of small white flowers on a spike sitting atop a two-foot tall stem.

 These small green and white star-shaped flowers offer a light, pleasant scent.